 Green business leaders

 We're here to help your business become more sustainable.
-Through the Green Business Leaders service, your business will receive:
+Through the Green Business Leaders program, your business will receive:

 - Fresh ideas for engaging employees on waste prevention, recycling and composting.

-- Free supplies, such as recycling and composting bins, bags and signs.
+- Free supplies, such as recycling and composting bins and signs.

 - Assistance setting up new or improved recycling and composting systems.